SkyflowFoundry/databricks_functions/README.md

 This function takes source data from a CSV file and tokenizes it by inserting sensitive values into a Skyflow Privacy Vault and getting non-sensitive tokens back.

+See the [detokenize README](/deidentify_string/README.md) for more information and examples.

 ### Deidentify String(s)

 This function takes any string, detects sensitive enitities in the string, and replaces sensitive data with non-sensitive tokens.

+See the [deidentify_string README](/deidentify_string/README.md) for more information and examples.